the-birchmen/neovim-config/README.md

 External Requirements:
 - Basic utils: `git`, `make`, `unzip`, C Compiler (`gcc`)
 - [ripgrep](https://github.com/BurntSushi/ripgrep#installation)
+- `wl-clipboard` for system clipboard integration in wayland
 - Language Setup:
   - If want to write Typescript, you need `npm`
   - If want to write Golang, you will need `go`